 - Missions Accomplished.
 In other words, the purpose of the business entity formation was satisfied and the business is no longer needed.

-- Other personal or business objective achieved from dissolution of a business, such as a new pursuit.
+- Other personal or business objectives achieved from dissolution of a business, such as a new pursuit.

 - Other cases provided by law or by constitutional instrument.